orientechnologies/orientdb-docs/release/3.0/What-is-new-in-OrientDB-3.0.md

 ### Support for query on remote transactions

-Until V 2.2 remote connection did not allow to mix API operations and SQL statemens in the same transaction.
+Until V 2.2 remote connection did not allow to mix API operations and SQL statements in the same transaction.
 Version 3.0 finally solves this limitation, now you can mix SQL and API operations in a single, remote transaction and the tx isolation will be guaranteed by OrientDB, transparently.

 ### Support streaming of query result set